Skip to content

 Flora Hill will create approximately 160 new homes, including a range of lot sizes and housing types to meet current demands, including some social and affordable homes.

-Development Victoria, as the Victorian Government’s property developer, will deliver housing at Flora Hill.
-A competitive tender process is currently earmarked for late 2026, with the successful builder being appointed in late 2026.
+Development Victoria, as the Victorian Government’s property developer, will oversee the delivery of housing at Flora Hill.
+A competitive tender process to find a builder for the homes is currently earmarked for late 2026, with the successful builder being appointed in late 2026.

 Staged construction is expected to be complete in 2030.